2017 Western Illinois University Jazz Festival

-The 40th Annual Western Illinois University Jazz Festival will be held Wednesday, Friday and Saturday, Feb.
-13, 15-16, 2013.
-On Wednesday evening, there will be a jam session at Cafe' Aroma beginning at 7:00 pm.
+The 44th Annual Western Illinois University Jazz Festival will be held Friday and Saturday, Feb.
+16 - 17- 18, 2017.
+On Thursday evening, there will be a jam session at the Sports Corner beginning at 7:00 pm.

-Friday’s main event will be concerts by the WIU Jazz Band and Jazz Studio Orchestra featuring Marvin Stamm, trumpet virtuoso and recording artist.
+Friday’s main event will be concerts by the WIU Jazz Band and Jazz Studio Orchestra featuring Chris Vadala, Saxophone virtuoso.
+Saturday will feature performances by college, high school, and junior high students.

 Public $15; Senior Citizen $10; Youth $7; WIU Student FREE with valid University ID.
 Tickets available at the Hainline Box Office and at the event.

-And, on Saturday, we expect our lineup for middle/junior high and senior high school jazz bands to be outstanding, as usual.
+And, on Saturday, we expect our lineup for middle/junior high, senior high, and college jazz bands to be outstanding, as usual.
 Our guest artist/clinician will again perform with JSO on Saturday afternoon.

 For band directors, check the links on this site for Jazz Festival materials (invitation, flyer, schedule, entry form, concert ticket form, and lodging information).
 Early registration deadline for entries is December 1st, and after that date, it will be at the higher rate.